-Rick Simpson has become something of a legend in the marijuana field.
-The Canadian medical marijuana activist gained fame for creating Rick Simpson Oil (RSO), which is an extremely potent weed oil product.
+Rick Simpson Oil (RSO) is an extremely potent cannabis oil product created by a Canadian medical marijuana activist.
 It was different from other oils on the market at the time due to its enormous THC content.

-At that point, CBD oils weren’t yet en vogue, and concentrates had yet to gain the mainstream attention they enjoy today.
-Perhaps the biggest claim made by RSO proponents is that it can help to alleviate the symptoms of cancer.
-Unfortunately, these claims are still nothing more than claims.
-There is no substantial clinical evidence that supports the use of Rick Simpson Oil for cancer.
+Perhaps the biggest claim made by RSO proponents is that it can help alleviate cancer symptoms.
+However, there is no substantial clinical evidence that supports the use of Rick Simpson Oil for cancer.

-Simpson, a Canadian, was hassled a lot by the authorities, but he never gave up his mission to help others.
-Now that marijuana is federally legal in Canada, Simpson and his followers up north have less to fear from the police.
+The authorities hassled Simpson frequently, but he never gave up his mission to help others.
+Now that marijuana is federally legal in Canada, Simpson and his followers have less to fear from the police.
 In this article, we look at the man behind the legend – as well as everything you need to know about Rick Simpson Oil.

 Who Is Rick Simpson?